cebpLab/Deep-Pose-Tracker/README.md

 In point 2, we defined a model, which is basically a YOLO architecture for pose detection with pretrained weights.
 Here, we have chosen `yolo8m-pose.pt` as we are interested in training YOLO on posture data.
 If you are working with a detection problem, you would have to choose 'yolo8m.pt'.
 Here you can choose any architecture (small, medium, large, *etc*.), according to the requirements.

 #### Some important tips for training
+- Resize the images (by cropping) before annotations.
+In Roboflow, you can resize images after annotations, but try to avoid squeezing the images to fit into the given dimension.
+It would distort the spatial features in the training, causing poor performance during predictions.
+- Resize images into square shapes, because the YOLO architectures perform best when the inputs are given in the form of a square matrix.
+- Training images should contain as much variability as possible in the data.
+It helps the model to learn about all the differences that can appear in an image.
+If you are working with pose detection, take images with complex structures as well as normal sinusoidal structures.
+It helps in predicting complex shapes and enhances accuracy.

 ## Deployments